Some wander for its own sake

 He rested his central body on the top of it and letting his two hind tentacles extend downwards, either side.
-While he moved over there and after he had settled in his new position, he caught himself thinking several times, how advantageous it was to have a surplus tentacle.
+While he moved over there and after he had settled into his new position, he caught himself thinking several times, how advantageous it was to have a surplus tentacle.

-Realising he had to eaten since he had approached the rock he moved his tentacles around to sense some edible substances, a bit of moss, algae and small ground animals.
+Realising he had not eaten since he had approached the rock he moved his tentacles around to sense some edible substances, a bit of moss, algae and small ground animals.
 He noticed that the food tasted more pungent than what he had been familiar with when living on the flat, lower grounds.

-While occupied with this the ceiling of the world had turned dark, and his mind slowed down, finally, surely, being hungry and exhausted and tired had its effect.
+While occupied with this the ceiling of the world had turned dark, and his mind slowed down, finally, inevitably, being hungry and exhausted and tired had its effect.
 Before he fell asleep, one clear conclusion solidified in his mind.
 “He would never return to the colony.
 Never.”
 This being settled, be dropped into a dreamless sleep.

 The next Day

 Cedric woke up unusually early, the ceiling of the world was still glittering a bit.
 As he was watching an orange glow was added, and the glitter vanished.
 Perhaps it was the unusual position he had been sleeping in all night that shortened his sleep.

 Or maybe, an unknown mild excitement about what this day would bring?
 First, he remembered, he had been out on an exploration track.
 And, there had been something significant.
 Then, like fanfares, it echoed through all the corners of his mind: “I have an extra tentacle.”

 This time it was far not as confronting as yesterday when he thought about his extra tentacle… yes, five tentacles plus another one.
 And much more relaxed than yesterday he announced to himself: “I, Cedric Mauritius have six tentacles.”